Cloud Commander – A Web File Manager With Console And Editor

 You can view pictures, watch audio and video files.

-The other cool feature is we can easily upload a file to Cloud Commander system system from any system or device.
+The other cool feature is we can easily upload a file to Cloud Commander system from any system or device.

 To upload a file, right click on any empty space in the Cloud Commander panel, and click on the Upload option.